-23 24 overbank flow velocities less than three feet per second may be considered as ineffective to structures downstream of the dam.
-25 structures downstream of the dam.
-26 4VAC50-20-56.
+4VAC50-20-56.
 Alternative procedures (decision matrix) assessment.

-27 27 NOIRA placeholder: "establish an alternative procedure (decision matrix) which 28 would allow for the evaluation of spillway design floods (SDF) less than the 29 probable maximum flood (PMF) where there would be no unreasonable or 30 significant increase in hazard to life and property" 1 and property 2 4VAC50-20-58.
+NOIRA placeholder: "establish an alternative procedure (decision matrix) which would allow for the evaluation of spillway design floods (SDF) less than the probable maximum flood (PMF) where there would be no unreasonable or significant increase in hazard to life and property"

+4VAC50-20-58.
 Local government notifications.

-3 For each certificate issued, the dam owner shall send to the appropriate local government a copy of the certificate and a description and map showing the area that could be affected by the breach.
+For each certificate issued, the dam owner shall send to the appropriate local government office of planning and zoning a copy of the certificate, and a description and the maps required by 4VAC50-20-52 showing the area that could be affected by the dam breach.
 This notification would also serve to advise the locality that if development occurs in the dam break inundation zone that this could adversely affect the classification of the dam and require significant expenses to upgrade the dam.

-Part II: Permit Requirements 4VAC50-20-60.
+4VAC50-20-60.
 Required permits.

-A. No person or entity shall construct or begin to construct an impounding structure until the board has issued a construction permit.
-B. No person or entity shall alter or begin to alter an existing impounding structure in a manner which would potentially affect its structural integrity until the board has issued an alteration permit, or in the case of an emergency, authorization is obtained from the director.
+- A. No person or entity shall construct or begin to construct an impounding structure until the board has issued a construction permit. - B. No person or entity shall alter or begin to alter an existing impounding structure in a manner which would potentially affect its structural integrity until the board has issued an alteration permit, or in the case of an emergency, authorization obtained from the director.
+If an owner or the owner's engineer have determined that circumstances are impacting the integrity of the dam, which could result in the imminent failure of the dam, In the case of an emergency, temporary repairs may be initiated prior to approval from the Director.
+However, the owner shall notify the Director within 24 hours.
 The permit requirement may be waived if the director determines that the alteration of improvement will not substantially alter or affect the structural integrity of the impounding structure.
-Alteration does not mean normal operation and maintenance.
-C. When the board receives an application for any permit to construct or alter an impounding structure, the director shall inform the government of any jurisdiction which might be affected by the permit application.
-D. In evaluating construction and alteration permit applications the director shall use the most current design criteria and standards referenced in 4VAC50-20-320 of this chapter. · Statutory Authority: §10.1-605 of the Code of Virginia.
+Alteration does not mean normal operation and maintenance. - C. When the board receives an application for any permit to construct or alter an impounding structure, the director shall inform the government of any jurisdiction which might be affected by the permit application. - D. In evaluating construction and alteration permit applications the director shall use the most current design criteria and standards referenced in 4VAC50-20-320 of this chapter.

+Statutory Authority: \$10.1-605 of the Code of Virginia.

 Historical Notes: Derived from VR625-01-00 §2.1, eff.
 February 1, 1989.

 4VAC50-20-70.
-Construction permits. ) A. Prior to preparing the complete design report for a construction permit, applicants are encouraged to seek approval of the project concept from the director.
-For this purpose the applicant should submit a general description of subdivisions 1 through 4 of subsection B of this section and subdivisions 1 and 2 of this subsection:
+Construction permits.